Meet the IJNR Staff

 Adam Hinterthuer is IJNR’s Director of Programs.

-Adam also serves as a part-time outreach/communications specialist for the University of Wisconsin, Madison’s Center for Limnology (the study of lakes, basically).
-Adam lives in Madison, Wisconsin with his wife, Carrie, and their two daughters.
-If he had free time to spend, it would be spent hiking, camping, canoeing and brewing his own beer.
-Adam received his master’s degree in journalism from the University of Wisconsin School of Journalism and has a bachelor’s degree from Carleton College in Northfield, Minnesota.
-He hasn’t completely given up his freelance writing career and sometimes succumbs to lapses in judgement, taking freelance gigs for science and environmental publications like BioScience magazine, Scientific American, and Audubon online.
+Adam is IJNR's Director of Programs, which means he spends months lining up speakers, scouting locations and noodling topics in between programs, and days fretting about meeting schedules, herding cats and finding coffee.
+Adam also serves as outreach and communications specialist for the University of Wisconsin’s Center for Limnology (the study of lakes, more or less) where he gets paid to go out on boats and write about it.
+Adam lives in Madison, Wisconsin with his wife, Carrie, and their two daughters, Brynn and Maggie.
+He's striving to raise tomboy princesses, teaching his girls to build a campfire and catch a fish, while also willingly participating in tea parties and the construction of fairy houses.
+Adam received his master's degree in journalism from the University of Wisconsin School of Journalism and has a bachelor's degree from Carleton College in Northfield, Minnesota.
+While he undoubtedly peaked before he had kids, he hasn't completely given up his freelance writing career, and sometimes succumbs to lapses in judgement, taking freelancing gigs for various science and environmental publications.

 Carrie Hinterthuer is IJNR’s Business Manager.